chelletest/Checklogin/README.md

 ## 📁 Test Description

 This test simulates logging into a sample website and verifies if the user is redirected to the dashboard page.

+## Licence

+This project is licenced under the MIT Licence.